 Before & After Photos

-To see a larger number of before and after photos of some of Mr Rezai’s work, please refer to the gallery page: Breast Uplift with Implants Before and After
+To view before and after photos, please refer to the gallery page: Breast Uplift with Implants Before and After.

 Breast volume and size are important considerations when planning a breast uplift with Implant procedure, especially when enough breast tissue is not present to achieve an aesthetically pleasing appearance, or you wish to have a fuller upper breast pole or to increase the size as well as lifting your breasts.